putting/My-Tech-Notes/javaRelated/java/interview/point-and-distance.md

 1, client 1, 1 main road, london, ec1
 2, client 2, 34 london road, london wc1
 ```
+Code to read from the above table/file is not required, assume a function already exists.

 This is similar to the TSP, but MUCH simpler as we are only asking to find nearest n, NOT find the shortes/quickest route through each location.